|

 282. aim

-point or cause to go (blows, weapons, or objects such as photographic equipment) towards
+point or cause to go towards

 He alone had to decide - stay and fight the English, remove himself from the conflict by leaving Scotland, or go for broke and aim for the highest prize of all?